top of page

 1. The Rhino Interface at a Glance

-When you open Rhino 8, you’ll see:
+When I open Rhino 8, I see:

 2. Standard Toolbar directly below, with quick icons for common commands.